-- The inside of the mouth is really dark relatively, so that gives away the opening of the mouth.
+- The inside of the mouth is dark, relatively.
+So that gives away the opening of the mouth.

-- The changes on the eyebrows relative to the other facial features is taken into account when it figures out the user has raised the eyebrows.
+- The changes on the eyebrows relative to the other facial features are taken into account when it figures out the user has raised the eyebrows.

 Now as mentioned before, this technology is not new.
-But to perform them in real time and on a mobile platform takes a lot of processing power along with some complicated algorithms.
-That’s why Snapchat thought it’s better to pay 150 million dollars to acquire Looksery instead of just building its own platform.
+But to perform all those processes in real time and on a mobile platform takes a lot of processing power along with some complicated algorithms.
+That’s why Snapchat thought it’s better to pay 150 million dollars to acquire Looksery instead of just building its platform.

 Ghost faces on Snapchat: What’s this about?

 Though this is one helluva coincidence, there is no way to fix it just yet.
 Maybe after processing a lot more data, something can happen.
 Recently, Google’s image recognition algorithm was able to perform with 93% efficiency.
-All the credits goes to the massive data they have collected in the past.
-Just like that, the more faces Snapchat is able to process, higher will be the efficiency in applying the lenses.
+All the credits go to the massive data they have collected in the past.
+Just like that, the more faces Snapchat can process, higher will be the efficiency in applying the lenses.